zappalaja/spear-mcp-test/README.md

 https://claude.ai/download

-Once Claude desktop is install, go to the settings and proceed to the 'Developer' section.
+Once Claude desktop is installed, go to the settings and proceed to the 'Developer' section.
 Click 'Edit config' and insert the correct form of the 'Local Install' into the 'claude_desktop_config.json'.

 # Local Install